Appleton & Co

 The English Mechanic and World of Science, LXVI, 504a(January 14, 1898) printed an article as follows. ”The Rontgen Rays and Surgical Operations. – Dr Moorhead, of Tong (a village near Bradford) has had a somewhat peculiar experience in connection with X rays.
 A lady patient of his having got a portion of a needle into her foot, he took her to Messrs.
 Appleton of Bradford, where the X- rays were applied, and the needle localised the following morning, with a life size tracing of the negative, the doctor attempted to cut out the needle, but, to his surprise, it was not where it should have been.
 On the photograph the needle was in a horizontal position, but it was found in a vertical position, and was extracted from the dorsal surface of the foot instead of the planter surface.
 The needle extracted was 1 1/8 inch in length, and had struck the bone with such force as to bend the point.
 Surgeons resorting to X- rays will, therefore, have to devise some means of operating immediately a negative has been obtained. “

-After the discovery of X Rays by Rontgen in late 1895 Henry Snowden Ward took an interest and was the first to publish a textbook on the subject in May 1896 it was entitled 'Practical Radiograhy'.Before this he wrote an article 'The New Light' in The English Illustrated Magazine in February 1896.
-He had worked for Percy Lund for many years.
-Ward became an itinerant lecturer of the subject.
-See the Percy Lund story for more information on Henry Snowden Ward and a picture of Ward being X Rayed.
+After the discovery of X Rays by Rontgen in late 1895 Henry Snowden Ward took an interest and was the first to publish a textbook on the subject in May 1896 it was entitled 'Practical Radiography'.Before this he wrote an article 'The New Light' in The English Illustrated Magazine in February 1896 and 'Marvels of the New Light' in the Windsor Magazine.
+He had worked for Percy Lund for many years however it was about this time when he left his employment and started his own business.
+One of the things he did was become an itinerant lecturer on the subject of X Rays.
+At first there were only a few practitioners including Appleton of course and in the Windsor Magazine article Ward says these were "overwhelmed with applications for their professional services from doctors to sufferers of all degrees.
+No doubt before long we will have public laboratories fitted for this work, and probably one will be attached to every great hospital.'"
+See the Percy Lund story for more information on Henry Snowden Ward and a picture of his hand being X Rayed during one of his demonstrations.

 Magic Lantern Slides of India